ha-san-ali/xray-ml-demo/README.md

 abnormal (score = 0.00172)
 ```

-In fact, the model presents a near 100% association to normal chest x-rays. ???
+In fact, the model presents a near 100% association to normal chest x-rays ???
 What features could possibly exist within this cow image that are so strongly associated with features of normal chest x-rays?
 To answer that question is my next task.
 I look forward to exploring the mechanism by which the model is able to detect features, and how it uses those features in classification.